 It was a painful couple of years.
 We were making a TV show, hoping to make people laugh, and we did that for eight-and-a-half years, 170-something episodes of [Two and a Half Men], and I’m really proud of the work that we did.
 It was really gratifying to do a little thing [together] again.

 And having Angus be part of it… Angus put acting behind after Two and a Half Men, and he just slipped right [back] into it.
 It was second nature to him.
 He was a skillful actor at 10 years old, and he was equally skillful at 30.
+He looks like a lumberjack now.

 The article is not finished.
 Click on the next page to continue.